stephentuso/welcome-android/README.md

 -	Make `swipeToDismiss` fade to transparency (showing the activity beneath) rather than white
 -	Complete PreferenceWelcomeFragment
+-	Make ImageViews and parallax page content draw above text (currently goes beneath it, only visible while in landscape)

 License
 -------

-> Copyright 2015 Stephen Tuso
+> Copyright 2016 Stephen Tuso
 >
 > Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at
 >